wwzjer/Semi-supervised-IRR/README.md

     month = {June},
     year = {2019}
     }

+The prior work using MoG for video deraining can be found here:

+    @inproceedings{wei2017should,
+      title={Should we encode rain streaks in video as deterministic or stochastic?}, author={Wei, Wei and Yi, Lixuan and Xie, Qi and Zhao, Qian and Meng, Deyu and Xu, Zongben}, booktitle={Proceedings of the IEEE International Conference on Computer Vision}, pages={2516--2525},
+      year={2017}
+    }

 ## Acknowledge
 We use [Deep Detail Network](https://xueyangfu.github.io/projects/cvpr2017.html) as our baseline.
 Thanks for sharing the code!